Binjian/data-io-nbdev/README.md

 and a Masking layer for handling ragged input sequence.

 - [`SeqActor.predict`](https://Binjian.github.io/tspace/07.agent.rdpg.actor.html#seqactor.predict)
-  gives the action given the state for inference, thus the batch dimension has to be one.
+  outputs the action given the state for inference, thus the batch dimension has to be one.
 - [`SeqActor.evaluate_actions`](https://Binjian.github.io/tspace/07.agent.rdpg.actor.html#seqactor.evaluate_actions)
-  gives the action given a batch of states for training.
+  outputs the action given a batch of states for training.
 It’s used in the training loop to get the prediction of the target actor network to calculate the critic loss.
 - It handles the ragged input sequences with Masking layer and the